 Differences in wages may be due to a large number of different factors.
-Taking into account the explanatory factors available from the statistics, using standard weighting, an unexplained difference of 4.4 per cent remained between the sexes for 2020.
+Taking into account the explanatory factors available in producing the wage statistics, using standard weighting, an unexplained difference of 4.5 per cent remained between the sexes for 2021.

-One important explanation for the difference in average wage between the sexes is a gender-segregated labour market where women and men still largely work in different occupations, and where these occupations have different wage levels.
+One important explanation for the difference in average wage between the sexes is a gendersegregated labour market where women and men still largely work in different occupations, and where these occupations have different wage levels.